tgrecojs/logseq/logseq/version-files/base/pages/Agoric Dev January 24.md

 ## Zoe Invitation Types
 	- # Invitation Types Analysis Notes
 	- ## AgoricContractInvitationSpec
+		- **Key Components:**
 			- **Source Type:** 'agoricContract'
 			- Starts with instancePath lookup within agoricNames
 			- Uses callPipe for executing calls on preceding results
 			- Final result expected to return an Invitation
-	- logseq.order-list-type:: number
+	-
-	- 2. **Description:** Invitation source is a chain of calls starting with an agoricName
+		- **Description:** Invitation source is a chain of calls starting with an agoricName
-	  3. **Key Components:**
 	- ## ContractInvitationSpec
 	  1. **Source Type:** 'contract'
 	  2. **Description:** Source is a contract that takes an Instance to look up in zoe